 The compassionate Michigan rideshare accident lawyers at Buchanan Firm understand the turmoil that an accident causes.
 As a passenger in such a vehicle, you have little or no control over the accident.
 Many victims feel the same way in the wake of a crash.
-Therefore, our accident lawyers give clients solid legal advice, so they can make good decisions and retake control of their lives.
+Therefore, our car accident lawyers in Grand Rapids give clients solid legal advice, so they can make good decisions and retake control of their lives.

 Hand-held GPS navigation devices combine all three types of distraction.
 Hands-free devices are not much safer.
 They are visually and cognitively distracting, and they also give drivers a false sense of security.

-Additionally, many ridesharing operators driver early in the morning or late at night.
+Additionally, many ridesharing operators drive early in the morning or late at night.
 People are naturally fatigued at these times of day, no matter how much rest they had the previous night.
 Drowsy driving is about as dangerous as drunk driving.
 Driving after eighteen consecutive awake hours is like driving with a .05 BAC level.